studiozeroseven/epicstar/docs/setup/deployment.md

 ## Overview

-This guide covers deploying the GitHub-to-OneDev Sync Service using Podman containers in development, staging, and production environments.
+This guide covers deploying the epicstar using Podman containers in development, staging, and production environments.

 ## Prerequisites